kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Cumulative Flow Diagram.
 - [ ] Burnup.
-- [x] Cycle time.
+- [ ] Cycle time.
 - [ ] Burndown.

 ### You have an Azure DevOps project that contains a build pipeline.
-The build pipeline uses approximately 50 open source libraries.
+The build pipeline uses appro imately 50 open source libraries.
 You need to ensure that all the open source libraries comply with your company's licensing standards.
 Which service should you use?

 - [ ] NuGet.
 - [ ] Maven.
-- [x] Black Duck.
+- [ ] Black Duck.
 - [ ] Helm.

 ### You administer an Azure DevOps project that includes package feeds.
 You need to ensure that developers can unlist and deprecate packages.
 The solution must use the principle of least privilege.
 Which access level should you grant to the developers?

 - [ ] Collaborator.
-- [x] Contributor.
+- [ ] Contributor.
 - [ ] Owner.

 ### You plan to store signed images in an Azure Container Registry instance named az4009940427acr1.
 You need to modify the SKU for az4009940427acr1 to support the planned images.
 The solution must minimize costs.
 To complete this task, sign in to the Microsoft Azure portal.

 ![Question 557](images/question557.jpg)

 ### You have an Azure DevOps project that contains a build pipeline.
-The build pipeline uses approximately 50 open source libraries.
+The build pipeline uses appro imately 50 open source libraries.
 You need to ensure that the project can be scanned for known security vulnerabilities in the open source libraries.
 What should you do?

 ![Question 558](images/question558.jpg)

-- [x] Object to create: A build task.
+- [ ] Object to create: A build task.
 Service to use: WhiteSource Bolt.
 - [ ] Object to create: An artifacts repository.
 Service to use: WhiteSource Bolt.
 - [ ] Object to create: A deployment task.
 Service to use: A build task.
 - [ ] Object to create: WhiteSource Bolt.
 Service to use: A build task.